How many comets were discovered by Jean-Louis Pons?

 genuine

-formerly also known as Pons-Coggia-Winnecke-Forbes, later named after A. C. D. Crommelin, who linked the apparitions
+Formerly also known as Pons-Coggia-Winnecke-Forbes, later named after Andrew Claude de la Cherois Crommelin, who linked the apparitions.

 19